ohmez/FinalProject/instructions/README.md

 * Must be deployed using Heroku (with Data) --*check

-* Must utilize at least two libraries, packages, or technologies that we haven’t discussed  --package1:HTML5Up,
+* Must utilize at least two libraries, packages, or technologies that we haven’t discussed  --package1:HTML5Up, request, environmental variables inside heroku,

 * Must have a polished frontend / UI --*check